-The version of Java that comes bundled with the Blackboard Collaborate Launcher doesn't support the Java Access Bridge.
+The version of Java that comes bundled with the Blackboard Collaborate Launcher does not support the Java Access Bridge.
 You must install Java 7, update 6 or later because it sets up the necessary configurations in the Windows Control Panel for enabling the Java Access Bridge.

 To enable the Java Access Bridge, follow the instructions provided Behind the Blackboard in How do I enable the Java Access Bridge 2.0.3 in Java 7?

-To make sure you have a smooth experience using JAWS with the Blackboard Collaborate interface, prepare for the session with these steps:
+To make sure you have a smooth experience using JAWS with the Blackboard Collaborate interface, prepare for the session as follows: